The Grossman School of Business

 -

-A list of AACSB schools can be found at go.uvm.edu/aacsb
+A list of schools accredited by AACSB International can be found at go.uvm.edu/aacsb.

 Mobile Computing Requirement

-Students are asked to purchase a portable computer and the software suite that meets the requirements of the Grossman School of Business.
-Please consult with a member of the University’s IT staff for specifics.
+Each student is asked to have a portable computer and the software suite that meets the requirements of GSB.
+Please consult with a member of the University’s IT staff for specific information.

 GSB Comprehensive Technology Fee

-The Grossman School of Business charges an $75 Technology Fee per semester to all business majors, minors, and graduate students (Sustainable Innovation MBA and Master of Accountancy programs).
+GSB charges a $75 Technology Fee per semester to all business majors, co-majors, minors, and graduate students (Sustainable Innovation MBA and Master of Accountancy programs).

 Computer Competency